Lewis Gilbert (American football)

 Gilbert was born in Naples, Florida.
 He attended Naples High School, and played for the Naples Golden Eagles high school football team.

-While attending the University of Florida, he was a three-year letterman for coach Doug Dickey's Florida Gators football team from 1974 to 1977.
+While attending the University of Florida, he was a three-year letterman for coach Doug Dickey's Gators teams from 1974 to 1977.
 As a senior, he started all eleven games for the Gators.
 He graduated from the University of Florida with a bachelor's degree in exercise and sport science in 1978.
 In 1979, Gilbert returned to Gainesville to serve as a graduate assistant for the Gators under new head coach Charley Pell.

 As a professional free agent, Gilbert appeared in nineteen NFL games in four seasons, including four games for the Atlanta Falcons in 1978, three games for the Philadelphia Eagles in 1980, six games for the San Francisco 49ers in 1980, and six games for the Los Angeles Rams in 1981.
 Employed mostly as a blocking end, he had one career reception for seven yards in 1980.